SAME-Project/same-project/test/testdata/README.md

 Each of the child folders contains a number of notebooks and as well as a number of folders.
 The notebooks are candidates for being added to the suite, but have not yet been given a SAME config and `requirements.txt` file.
-The child folders contain fully-configured notebooks that have both.
+The folders contain fully-configured notebooks that have been registered with the testdata suite - see below.

 ## Process